IshitaGopal/telegram-analysis/README.md

 note: [gitignore.io](https://www.toptal.com/developers/gitignore/) is a nice resource for automatically generating .gitignore with files which are usually ignored/

 ### Using Telethon to access the API
 1. [Telethon](https://docs.telethon.dev/en/stable/) is a Python library which is a wrapper for the Telegram API and makes it quite easy to interact with Telegram's API.
-I use the get_messages() method to collect messages which takes the channel/group id as an input.
+I use the get_messages() method to collect messages which takes the channel/group username as an input.

-TelegramClient creates a client which makes requests on your behalf to the API in order and retrieves information (or changes something within the application) Avaialble (methods)[https://docs.telethon.dev/en/stable/quick-references/client-reference.html#messages]
+TelegramClient creates a client which makes requests on your behalf to the API in order and retrieves information (over here, messages) Avaialble [methods](https://docs.telethon.dev/en/stable/quick-references/client-reference.html#messages)

 ```
 # Example